zhu-minjun/SafetyLock/readme.md

 ### 🚀 What's the buzz?

-SafetyLock is our cool new method that keeps your finetuned Large Language Models (LLMs) on their best behavior **with only 0.001 second!!!**.
+SafetyLock is our cool new method that keeps your finetuned Large Language Models (LLMs) on their best safety behavior **with only 0.001 second!!!**.
 It's like a ethical compass for your AI, making sure it doesn't wander into the dark side of the force!

 ### 🎯 Key Features: